theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/access-restrictions/user-management.md

 description: Create users
 ---

-The following section shows how to manage users in the  :yunio-nav-user: *Users* menu of the Designer.
+This section shows how to manage users in the  :yunio-nav-user: *Users* menu of the Designer.
 The yunIO user management allows you to create custom users with credentials to restrict access to the yunIO Server / Designer and to specific yunIO services.

 ### Creating Users